 - Breaking the cycle of child abuse

-- Give many children their first chance to trust
+- Giving many children their first chance to trust

 - Helping children with some of life’s hardest experiences

-- Enhance your parenting techniques through training and support.
+- Enhancing your parenting techniques through training and support

-- Helping a child with emotional or behaviorable problems or medical or developmental problems live a more fulfilling life
+- Helping a child with emotional or behavior issues or medical or developmental problems live a more fulfilling life

 Initial Requirements to Become a Therapeutic Foster Parent:

 - High School Diploma or Equivalent

-- Live in Orleans, St. Bernard, St. Charles, Jefferson, or St. John Parish
+- Live in Orleans, St. Bernard, St. Charles, Jefferson, St. John, Ascension, or St. Tammany Parishes

 - Undergo a criminal background check

-- Participate in family assessment interview , plus pre-service and in-service training
+- Participate in a family assessment interview and attend ongoing training

 - Have no more than six dependents, including foster children and dependent adults